SharinaS/Cloud-Engineering-Fundamentals/security_general.md

 |Hardware and infrastructure

 You do patches on EC2.
 AWS is responsible for the OS on which S3 or RDS runs on.

+# Artifact

+AWS has checked off many compliances.

+You can get copies of the reports and give them to your auditors.

+On the console, go to AWS > Security, IDentify, & Compliance > Artifact

+* Has a whole list of access-controlled docs
+* Has on-demand access to security and compliance reports and select online agreements.

+Examples:

+* A PCI DSS Level 1 certification attests to the security of the AWS platform regarding credit card transactions.
+* A HIPAA certification attests to the fact that the AWS Platform has met the standard required for the secure storage of medical records in the US

 # WAF